jperez0630/marinerds/pages/Articles/best 4-Seamer.md

     <Column id=result_percent totalAgg=""/>
 </DataTable>

+When it comes to the starters, there is a lot to like.
+Castillo and Kirby’s 32% strikeout rate.
+Kirby’s miniscule walk rate of 3.4%.
+The fact that Woo gives up an extra-base hit no more than 1.43% of the time. <br>
 Regarding the relievers, it’s a bit of a mixed bag.
-Bauman’s Home Run and Walk Rate are higher than his Strikeout rate.
-Saucedo’s Walk Rate is 66.67%.
-There are too many Walks across the board.
-I really like Speir’s Strikeout rate of 40.91% but I don’t like the 13.64% Walk Rate.
-I have to go with Munoz based on his relatively low Walk Rate and high strikeout rate.<br>
+Bauman’s Home Run and Walk Rate are higher than his strikeout rate.
+Saucedo’s walk Rate is 66.67%.
+There are too many walks full stop.<br>

-###
+Who has the best 4-Seamer based on results?
+For limiting extra-base hits, I have to go with Woo.